LAakerberg/LAakerberg/README.md

 ## About me
-* Started with programming for 10 years ago, only with HTML & CSS
+* Started with programming for 10 years ago, only with HTML & CSS.
-* Like to find and build solutions that's work for all
+* Like to find and build solutions that's work for all.
-* I'm like sports and hicking in the nature
+* I'm like sports and hicking in the nature.
-* I’m currently studing and learning HTML, CSS & JavaScript
+* I’m currently studing front-end development.
 * Visit my LinkedIn if you would like to contact me.

 ## My motivation

 I mean that's the future is for everyone and especial when it's come to internet and mobile apps.
-My motivations is to be a part of this industry were I can contributing with good UI/UX for everyone that's use any form of website or mobile app.
+My motivations is to be a part of this industry were I can contributing with good UI/UX and designs for everyone that's use any form of website or mobile app.

 ## Portfolio